GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

     <img width="600" alt="image" src="https://user-images.githubusercontent.com/117388662/257110758-a6eae8c8-c12e-41eb-bfa3-586ae03dd88a.png">

 > [!TIP] If using the stock GC or GCP drip trays you may want to file or cut 2 mm off of the pressure outlet tube (solenoid vent) to bring it to 130 mm and make drip tray removal easier.
-You'll find that you might not be able to easily reach under the stock drip tray to remove it - I find holding it like this to lift over the retaining lip and pull it forward slightly works well.<br>
+You'll find that you might not be able to easily reach under the stock drip tray to remove it - I find holding it like this to lift over the retaining lip and pull it forward slightly works well.
 > <img width="300" alt="image" src="https://user-images.githubusercontent.com/117388662/257110983-c41210d7-dbb4-4666-bb82-2f0b789a50ad.png">

 # Troubleshooting